tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-02-Ins-Categorial-Data.md

 * [categorical-data.ipynb](Activities/01_Ins-Categorical-Data/Solved/categorical-data.ipynb)

-Recall to students, that machine learning algorithms work with numerical data, however datasets also have text and categorical data such as gender, education level or marital status, that could represent a valuable input variable for a machine learning algorithms.
+Explain to students that machine learning algorithms work with numerical data.
+However, datasets also have text and categorical data such as gender, education level or marital status that could represent a valuable input variable for a machine learning algorithms.

-Explain to students, that in order to use text or categorical data in a machine learning algorithm, these kind of data values should be converted to a numerical representations.
+Explain to students that in order to use text or categorical data in a machine learning algorithm, these kind of data values should be converted to a numerical representations.

 Tell students that, we will use `pandas` and the `preprocessing` library of `sklearn` to encode text and categorical data as numbers.